 At boot camp in San Diego, he sat an exam that revealed that his IQ was 142–enough for him to choose any navy career.
 Venter selected the only one that did not require him to spend extra time enlisted in the navy: the Hospital Corps School.

-After five months in Vietnam, Venter set out on a one-way swim out to sea.
 In Vietnam, Venter was confronted again and again with that most basic instinct of all–survival–which took a heavy psychological toll.
 After five months, he set out on a one-way swim out to sea, away from the “stream of bodies that were being medevac’d from the jungles.”
 Then, he recalls, “I made contact with reality when a shark began testing me, prodding me in a ‘bump and bite’ attack.”
 Venter returned to his senses.
 “I became consumed with fear … I wanted to live, more than I had ever done in the previous twenty-one years of my life.”

 The experience lit an academic fire in Venter’s belly.
 He returned to school in 1969, enrolling in the College of San Mateo and then moving to the University of California, San Diego.
 There he made the leap from medic to scientist, starting out by studying the ‘flight or fight’ response triggered by adrenaline.
 Three years after the horrors of Vietnam, he published his first paper in the Proceedings of the National Academy of Sciences.
 “I was elated.”